 13. I loved your mom like my own.
 I will miss her always.

 14. Words cannot express my heartfelt sympathy for your loss.

-15. I hope you know that I am here for you during this hard time.
+15. Your mother’s passing is truly a devastating loss.
+I hope you know that I am here for you during this hard time.

 16. It doesn’t matter how old we are, we always need our mothers.
 My prayers are with you.